mymonero/mymonero-app-js/README.md

 * 🍄 [luigi1111](https://github.com/luigi1111) aka `luigi1112`
 	* Monero tech advisor; Added RingCT support to client

-## License and copyrights
+## License and Copyrights

+See `LICENSE.txt` for license.

-This app's source code and assets are copyright © 2014-2017 by MyMonero, and is released as a free, open-source project under a modified MIT license.
+All app source code and assets copyright © 2014-2017 by MyMonero.
 All rights reserved.

-See `LICENSE.txt` for license.